vyom18/website/README.md

 In order to download the website clone the repository with `git clone git@github.com:CindyJS/website.git`

-Then enter the just downloaded folder `website` and install all dependencies with
+Then enter the just downloaded folder named as `website` and install all dependencies with

 `git submodule update --init .`

 `npm install`

-In oder to set up the local web-server for the website run
+In order to set up the local web-server for the website run

 `npm start`